 Make it easy to understand requirements

-Looking ahead, Phase 2 of the degree audit (DA) project involves the DA team working with our vendor to encode the degree requirements discussed with departments into the audit system.
-This process may include follow-up meetings with your department as needed.
+Phase 2: The Degree Audit team is currently working with the vendor to encode the degree requirements discussed with departments into the audit system.

 Phase 3 of the project kicks off with testing of the pilot programs.
 As more requirements are encoded, additional programs will be progressively added to the testing process.